Academic Catalog

 Clinical Clearance Progression Requirements

 All applicants deemed academically eligible by the Chamberlain University BSN Admission Committee must initiate drug, background and fingerprint screenings and clear all screenings within 120 days of the session start date.
 Applicants who enroll in the original session applied for may be granted full acceptance by signing a self-attestation and disclosure indicating their ability to clear all screenings within 120 days of the session start date.
-If fully accepted with the self-attestation and disclosure, students must receive approved screening clearance from Chamberlain University by the end of their second semester1 or prior to attending a clinical learning experience, whichever occurs first.
+If fully accepted with the self-attestation and disclosure, students must receive approved screening clearance from Chamberlain University by the end of their second semester or prior to attending a clinical learning experience, whichever occurs first.
 If the drug, background and fingerprint screenings are not satisfactorily cleared by the deadline, students will receive a hold on their account preventing progression into any session that requires a clinical learning experience with an external partner.
 If an applicant or student receives screening results that cannot be cleared by Chamberlain prior to the deadlines noted above, the applicant or student will be dropped from all future enrollment until the screening results can be cleared.
 If an applicant deemed academically eligible by the Chamberlain University BSN Admission Committee requests a new preferred location and/or delays enrollment into a future session, the applicant may be required to clear all screenings prior to enrollment in that location or future session.

 Criminal Records